bensonbundi/ussd-menu-builder-redis/README.md

 Manages all language files to be used in a project.

 ### Menu operations
-Manage all operations that aid id building menus .
+Manage all operations that aid id creating what will be displayed to the customer.
 * Menu renderer - Builds the menu text from the state config and the language config
 * Menu middleware - Actions that can be performed before menus are called.
 Override operations can be configured here eg. Whenever user types ``0`` perform a special operation